brian-team/brian2tools/docs_sphinx/user/nmlimport.rst

 |

-- Plot morphology using brian2tool's plot_morphology function.
+- You can plot the morphology using brian2tool's `~.plot_morphology` function:

 .. code:: python